-A national feedback and grievance redress mechanism needs to be effectively available, and if necessary strengthened, as part of the country's REDD+ institutional arrangements.1 Such a mechanism needs to be available to REDD+ stakeholders from the earliest stages of Readiness Preparation Proposal (R-PP) implementation in order to facilitate handling of any request for feedback or complaint by any REDD+ Readiness stakeholders, with particular attention to providing access to geographically, culturally or economically isolated or excluded groups.
+According to the FMT Note on Enhancing Capacity for Dispute Resolution, a national feedback and grievance redress mechanism needs to be effectively available, and if necessary strengthened, as part of the country's REDD+ institutional arrangements.
+Such a mechanism needs to be available to REDD+ stakeholders from the earliest stages of R-PP implementation in order to facilitate handling of any request for feedback or complaint by any REDD+ Readiness stakeholders, with particular attention to providing access to geographically, culturally or economically isolated or excluded groups.